-Bose have taken pretty much everything that has made their QuietComfort Headphone series such a staple in the world of personal audio, and reduced it down for these well-designed lightweight buds.
+Bose has taken pretty much everything that has made their QuietComfort Headphone series such a staple in the world of personal audio and reduced it down for these well-designed lightweight buds.
 The Bose QuietComfort Earbuds place a lot of value on allowing you full control over the performance, with the companion app offering plenty of options when it comes to customising various features and controls.

 As you could probably tell from the name, Bose put a great deal of emphasis on noise cancellation and comfort, and while Sony and Samsung can compete just as well.
 Bose’s first ever earbuds do the best job at actively cancelling out external noise beyond more than just the typical low-frequency nuisances.

 Sound is very bass-forward and full-bodied, able to milk out a lot of detail in the lower ends of the spectrum but still maintaining a good amount of vibrancy in the mids and highs.
 As such, consider these more suited for styles like hip hop, modern pop, and electronica.